 Other exercise methods like Kegels focus on strengthening the supporting skeletal muscles of the penis, which is the pelvic floor.
 Doing penile exercises can help increase penile length and girth, as well as erection quality.

-Penis exercises can range from one basic exercise to an advanced workout regimen with multiple exercises.
-Most of these exercises focus on penis lengthening or increasing girth.
+It can range from one basic exercise to an advanced workout regimen with multiple exercises.
+Most of these focus on penis lengthening or increasing girth.
 Some exercises focus more on improving erection quality and sexual stamina to help men last longer and control their orgasms.
 These exercises can be done manually or complement with penis exercise devices.

 Keep in mind: your main goal should be to build a healthy penis first.